Killyleagh Castle: 17th century

-In 1602 Gaelic chieftain Con O'Neill of Clandeboye owned large tracts of North Down, including Killyleagh.
+In 1602, Gaelic chieftain Con O'Neill of Clandeboye owned large tracts of North Down, including Killyleagh.
 O'Neill sent his men to attack English soldiers after a quarrel and was consequently imprisoned.
 O'Neill's wife made a deal with Scots aristocrat Hugh Montgomery to give him half of O'Neill's lands if Montgomery could get a royal pardon for O'Neill.
 Montgomery obtained the pardon but King James I divided the land in three, with the area from Killyleagh to Bangor going to another Scot, James Hamilton, later 1st Viscount Claneboye.
 A map of Killyleagh from 1625 showed the castle as having a single tower on the south side of a residence.
 In about 1625 Hamilton moved from Bangor to Killyleagh Castle, where he built the courtyard walls.
 It has been the home of the Hamilton family ever since.

-Viscount Claneboye's son, James Hamilton, 1st Earl of Clanbrassil, built the second tower.
+Viscount Claneboye's son, the 1st Earl of Clanbrassil (by the first creation), built the second tower.
 He supported the Stuart monarch Charles I of England and the castle was besieged in 1649 by Oliver Cromwell's forces who sailed gunboats into Strangford Lough and blew up the gatehouse.
 The Earl fled, leaving behind his wife and children.
 Parliament fined him for the return of the castle and his land.

-The 1st Earl's son, Henry Hamilton, 2nd Earl of Clanbrassil, rebuilt the castle in 1666.
+The 1st Earl's son, the 2nd Earl of Clanbrassil (by the first creation), rebuilt the castle in 1666.
 He erected the north tower and built (or perhaps restored) the long fortified bawn (wall) in the front of the castle.
 The 2nd Earl's castle is mostly what remains today.